 SpikeTV wanted SlamBall to lean into the drama, but Mason Gordon balked.
 Determined to make SlamBall a legitimate sport, he took his sensation elsewhere.
 SlamBall never did quite catch on again, but that hasn't stopped Gordon from trying.

-SlamBall hasn’t broadcast on American networks since 2008, but has been building a grassroots following in China.
+SlamBall hasn't broadcast on American networks since 2008, but it built a following in China in the meantime.

-Only one thing is for sure — watching this many SlamBall highlights is beginning to make my knees hurt.
+We're still a year out from a SlamBall 2.0, but only one thing is for sure -- watching this many SlamBall highlights is beginning to make my knees hurt.